How to Name Your Business: Introduction

 Domain names are affordable relative to what they are worth to businesses.
 That’s one of the reasons why you see domain investors park and hold domains.

-If you think of a good domain name idea that you think has potential, try to register it as soon as you can.
+If you think of a good domain name idea that you believe has potential, try to register it as soon as possible.

 Registering a domain name doesn’t mean you should stop your name brainstorming process.
 If you end up choosing another domain name, you can register a new one and point your website hosting account to it.
 You can drop the domain that you didn’t use after it expires.

 Finding a business name manually can take a long time.
 We had over 100 name ideas in a spreadsheet before building our business name generator!

 Using a tool like NameBounce, you can generate thousands of free business name ideas in a few seconds.
 If you spend 30 minutes searching on NameBounce, you’ll have dozens of great ideas that you wouldn’t think of otherwise.